enviouscodefellow/reading-notes/README.md

-# reading-notes
+# Code Fellows reading-notes
-My reading notes for code fellows
+*My reading notes for code fellows*

-Hi my name is Nick.
+Hi my name is **Nick**.
 I like video games and Legos.

 3 reminders to keep myself in the growth mindset: